freshystar/compression-project/README.md

 - `LZ77`: is a compression algorithm that finds repeated patterns in the input data and replaces them with a reference to the previous occurrence.

 ## 📚Usage
-- Clone this repository and do;
+- Clone this repository and do:
  **Rust Implementation**
  ```rs
  cargo build